goadesign/pulse/pool/README.md

 guarantees that one and only one worker performs the background job for a given tenant at a given time.
 Jobs can be added or removed as new tenants are created or old tenants are deprovisioned.
 Workers can be added or removed as well depending on performance requirements.
-A "controller" job can also be created which periodically ensures that all tenants have a dedicated job (and removes any stale job) for eventual consistency.

-See the background job example for more details.

 ## Data Flows